piougy/CzechIdMng/README.md

 # CzechIdMng

-Seventh version of [CzechIdM](http://www.czechidm.com/) will be based on technologies:
+The seventh version of [CzechIdM](http://www.czechidm.com/) will be based on technologies:
 * Backend (java):
   * jdbc db (primary PostgreSQL)
   * Hibernate ORM